 High-Level Political Dialogue

-WRI will co-host the CHAMP High-Level Political Dialogue, a closed-door roundtable featuring ministers, governors and mayors, during the U.N.
-General Assembly and Climate Week NYC in September 2024.
-This will be an opportunity to showcase “first movers,” endorsers that have started working on and/or have made ambitious progress toward implementing NDC-related CHAMP principles, with the goal of encouraging further commitment and ambition.
+WRI co-hosted the CHAMP High-Level Political Dialogue: Delivering Climate Action Through National-Subnational Collaboration, a closed-door roundtable featuring ministers, governors and mayors, during the UN General Assembly and Climate Week NYC in September 2024.
+This roundtable was a crucial opportunity to showcase “first movers,” endorsers that have started working on and/or have made ambitious progress toward implementing NDC-related CHAMP principles, with the goal of encouraging further commitment and ambition.

 List of CHAMP endorsing countries: